Teradata/product-help/VantageCloudLakeUseCases/content/SalesOffload/README.md

 #### Step 3: Create a simple abstraction layer for easy access

-Following statement can be used to create an authorization object to contain the credentials to your external object store.
+To create an authorization object, use the following statement to contain the credentials to your external object store.
+For this use case, keep the USER and PASSWORD fields blank as shown.

 ```sql
 CREATE AUTHORIZATION MyAuth